<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Lost or stolen patient information can occur when an employee accesses and steals the PHI on file or when records are left unsecured.
 For example, a medical professional might leave an unencrypted thumb drive loaded with patient information at a coffee shop where it’s stolen by a third party.
 Another example is if a medical office is burglarized.

 Theft can also occur through a cybersecurity breach due to access failures like compromised credentials or poor security infrastructure.
-In 2021, over 550 organizations reported health care data breaches to HHS, affecting more than four million people.
-The 10 largest breaches all involved hacking or IT incidents, with the majority occurring on the organization’s network server.
+In 2023, 725 breaches were reported to HHS, affecting 133 million patients.
+The four largest breaches were against a major healthcare facilities operator, a medical transcription company, and two dental organizations.

 Wrongful disclosures